-Blizzard Zero G LT 80 Ski
+Blizzard Zero G 80 Ski

 - Carbon Drive LT is a uni-directional fiber wrap offers a round flex and torsional stiffness.